SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 I would suggest adding a line here about animal research too and how it is critical that appropriate reviews were done for such research.**

+A comment about appropriate oversight for all vertebrate research has been added to this sentence.

 **Lines 89-90